NGorsline/EASy68k-CNA/README.md

 D6 - Register number in the EA module

-D7 - Opcode number for EA module (1 - 30, top-to-bottom according to our opcode chart)
+D7 - Size code from OP module.
+Specifies the size extension of a decoded opcode for EA simplification.

 # Size Codes
 Passed from OP module to indicate the size code extension.